dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 ### X79 and X99 Boot issues

-With macOS 11, Big Sur, IOPCIFamily went through a decent rewriting causing many of X99 patches to break and many X79 boards in addition now fail to boot with IOPCIFamily kernel panics.
-Currently no solution is available so we recommend staying on macOS catalina until issues have been resolved.
+With macOS 11, Big Sur, IOPCIFamily went through a decent rewriting causing many of X99 patches to break and many X79 boards fail to boot as well with IOPCIFamily kernel panics.
+Currently no solution is available so we recommend staying on macOS Catalina until issues have been resolved.

 ### New RTC requirements